roomthily/technology-evaluation-research/trl_evaluation/index.md

 Brief context: this is a combination of the Software Sustainability evaluation criteria and the NASA AIST TRL.
 For our current discussions, it is a useful starting point to ask what's missing, what is a generic readiness progression, what can be evaluated, etc.

 See the [Criteria](FeatureWeights.html) for the complete list of evaluation questions with weights by TRL for the blow-by-blow.
+These are provided with the [Hypothes.is](https://hypothes.is/) annotation overlay if you would like to comment directly on a criteria or weight.

 Split by subcategory: